 Understanding the particular set of minhagim your community has chosen and how they came to choose it is a worthwhile goal.
 It’s also useful to try to know why it was just this rather than some other combination that, over time, took hold.
 In some instances, the narrative will revolve around achieving higher levels of adherence to halacha.
 Other times, choices are framed as the best options for solving looming problems.
 But there’s often no narrative at all.
 Some changes just seem to happen organically without any obvious community sponsor or plan.

-Those are all ideas I try to address within my Finding Tradition in the Modern Torah World project.
+Those are all ideas I try to address within the Finding Tradition in the Modern Torah World project.
 But I suspect that successfully identifying the patterns underlying a community’s minhagim is less important than uncovering their incoherence.
 In fact, the practices observed by many Torah observant communities are probably mostly remarkable for their lack of consistency.

 Here, I’m going to explore the problem using concrete and easily verifiable examples of cases where a community’s accepted practice stands opposed to a higher halachic ideal (לכתחילה) or even to baseline halachic standards (בדיעבד).